-Upon receipt of a Counter Notification, Amazingly shall promptly provide the party submitting a Notification of Claimed Infringement with a copy of the Counter Notification, and Amazingly will replace the removed material or cease disabling access to it in not less than 10, nor more than fourteen (14), business days following receipt of the Counter Notice, unless Amazingly’s Designated Agent first receives notice from the person who submitted the Notification of Claimed Infringement that such person has filed an action seeking a court order to restrain the subscriber from engaging in infringing activity relating to the material on Amazingly’s system or network.
+Upon receipt of a Counter Notification, boredbull shall promptly provide the party submitting a Notification of Claimed Infringement with a copy of the Counter Notification, and boredbull will replace the removed material or cease disabling access to it in not less than 10, nor more than fourteen (14), business days following receipt of the Counter Notice, unless boredbull’s Designated Agent first receives notice from the person who submitted the Notification of Claimed Infringement that such person has filed an action seeking a court order to restrain the subscriber from engaging in infringing activity relating to the material on boredbull’s system or network.

 False Notifications of Claimed Infringement or Counter Notifications

 [a]ny person who knowingly materially misrepresents under [Section 512 of the Copyright Act (17 U.S.C. § 512)] (1) that material or activity is infringing, or (2) that material or activity was removed or disabled by mistake or misidentification, shall be liable for any damages, including costs and attorneys’ fees, incurred by the alleged infringer, by any copyright owner or copyright owner’s authorized licensee, or by a service provider, who is injured by such misrepresentation, as the result of [boredbull] relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing, or in replacing the removed material or ceasing to disable access to it.

 boredbull reserves the right to seek damages from any party that submits a Notification of Claimed Infringement or Counter Notification in violation of the law.